BuildForce is hosting a unique event which will bring together TfL, Morgan Sindall Infrastructure, their supply chain…

 Risk-related careers are incredibly diverse, reflecting the widespread role of risk management in companies and communities.
 Risk roles can be found in sectors from banking and insurance to logistics and infrastructure, aviation, space travel, construction, public health, international development, and many more.
 Because of their highly transferable skills, qualified and experienced risk management professionals are able to move easily between different sectors and countries.
 Transferring across sectors can often open up opportunities to gain a higher salary, better prospects and sponsorship of further qualifications.

 - energy and utilities companies

 - NHS trusts

 At higher levels, employers look for experience or knowledge of risk management, so it may be useful to seek work placements during leave time if these are not part of a course you are taking or plan to take.
 This could set you up with risk and insurance contacts, which could help your future job prospects.
 Experience from your Service career could also be useful if it relates to the sector in which you wish to specialise in a risk management role.

 There are also opportunities for self-employment for experienced risk managers who want to set up their own consultancy.
-And there may be opportunities to work abroad as demand for risk managers is growing, particularly in new fast-developing economies.
+And there may be opportunities to work abroad, as demand for risk managers is growing, particularly in fast-developing economies.

 There’s a wide range of apprenticeships available in this sector, starting at level 3; some are an element of a course of study while others are on-the-job within businesses.
 Type ‘risk management apprenticeships’ into your favourite search engine to see what’s on offer.